JETSCAPE/SummerSchool2020/hydro_session/README.md

 We will do all of our exercises in the **`JETSCAPE/JShydro`** directory:

-When you enter the docker container (Terminal prompt: `jetscape-user@bfc60af94a4a:~$`), type the following commands to setup the working directory,
+When you enter the docker container, type the following commands to setup the working directory,

 ```
-cd JETSCAPE
+cd ~/JETSCAPE
 mkdir JShydro
 cd JShydro
 cmake .. -DUSE_MUSIC=ON -DUSE_ISS=ON